 Subscription Revenue.
-Our subscription revenue is primarily comprised of term licenses, stand-ready COE support services, trials of our applications, and software-as-a-service offerings.
+Our subscription revenue is primarily comprised of term licenses, stand-ready COE support services, trials and pilots of our applications, and software-as-a-service offerings.
 Sales of our term licenses grant our customers the right to use our software, either on their own cloud instance or their internal hardware infrastructure, over the contractual term.
 We also offer a premium stand-ready service through our COE.
 Sales of our software-as-a-service offerings include a right to use our software over the contractual term.
 Our subscription contracts are generally non-cancellable and non-refundable, and we recognize revenue over the contract term on a ratable basis.
 In addition, customers pay a usage-based runtime fee for our C3 AI Software for specified levels of capacity.
 Our subscriptions also include our maintenance and support services, which include critical and continuous updates to the software that are integral to maintaining the intended utility of the software over the contractual term.
 Our software subscriptions and maintenance and support services are highly interdependent and interrelated and represent a single distinct performance obligation within the context of the contract.
 We currently have a small number of public utility customers that license our offerings under a perpetual license model, and we expect that may continue for the foreseeable future for certain customers due to their specific contracting requirements.

 Professional Services Revenue.
 Our professional services revenue primarily includes implementation services, training and prioritized engineering services.
 We offer a complete range of professional service support both onsite and remotely, including training, application design, project management, system design, data modeling, data integration, application design, development support, data science, and application and C3 AI Software administration support.
 Professional services fees are based on the level of effort required to perform the specified tasks and are typically a fixed-fee engagement with defined deliverables and a duration of less than 12 months.
-We recognize revenue for our professional services over the period of delivery as services are performed.
+In certain cases, customers seeking increased utility from their C3 AI Suite or C3 AI Application subscriptions and engineering services are prioritized to develop and modify software features, which are typically part of our product roadmap, but on an accelerated basis.